I have a 4 year old little girl who really loves to mimic cartoon characters on TV.

 This is because the most important factor to consider is the physical strength of a student’s hand.

 So if your child can physically handle playing the guitar, the next step to consider is the guitar size that matches your child’s age.
-If you think you’re child is into rockin’, check out our recommendation for best electric guitars for kids.

 Recommended Easy Guitar Lessons and Resources for Kids: